Undergraduate Study

 Student Service Education (I) (II)2

-(Enrolled in 2020)
+(Enrolled in 2020 and after)

 Type YearCourse TitleCredits